Skip to content

 With data centers running hotter than ever, keeping air cool and at the right humidity is critical to prevent hardware failure or system downtime.
-MeeFog systems cool the air and add humidity, addressing both major environmental risks in data centers.
+MeeFog data center cooling systems provide dual benefits: they cool the air and add humidity, mitigating both thermal and electrostatic risks.

-MeeFog technology delivers reliable cooling and humidity control for data centers and AI factories with high-density through three key applications:
+MeeFog technology delivers dependable data center cooling solutions and humidity control through three key applications:

-Inlet-Air Cooling – evaporatively cools the inlet air and adds humidity.
+• Inlet-Air Cooling uses an evaporative method to cool the inlet air and add humidity.

-These applications work on their own, or can be combined into a powerful, multi-purpose solution for high-density data centers.
-The result is tighter humidity control and more energy-efficient cooling that can significantly lower operating costs.
+These applications work on their own or can be combined into a powerful, multi-purpose solution for high-density data centers.
+The result is tighter humidity control and more energy-efficient data-center cooling that can significantly lower operating costs.

 Heat-Exchanger Pre-Cooling